encoredev/encore/docs/ts/develop/orms/prisma.md

 ## Migration

-The migration files will be automatically applied by Encores migration tool both locally (when you run `encore run`) and in production.
+The migration files will be automatically applied by Encore, both locally (when you run `encore run`) and in cloud environments.

 <GitHubLink